chrisl8/ArloBot/README.md

  - Get github actions working
  - arlobot.yaml is gone, so fix up anything that depends on it
  - Reorganize old documentation into its own folder
+ - Rebuild my robot's Pi from scratch and ensure it still works
+ - Currently launching NAV2 with **no** customizations, but my old ROS1 setup had many customizations.
+   - Check to see if any of these customizations from ROS1 should be carried over
+ - Test and tun slam toolbox parameters as well
+ - Could the PING and IR sensors be mapped into the "Collision Monitor" so as to be used by ROS but without affecting the map?
+ - Re-implement old functions that might be built into NAV2 now if I can sort out how to use them:
+   - Go to waypoints
+   - Go "home" (dock?)
+   - Go to a specific location

 ArloBot Package for ROS
 =======================